HBPNeurorobotics/RoboyVR/README.md

 Have your VR setup running (HTC Vive tested).
 Add additional trackers for feet and body as desired.

 Use the "Grip" gesture of your input controller to spawn your virtual body.

+TIP: make sure the NRP simulation is running (not paused).
+No running physics engine means no movement of your robot body.